know not everyone likes guns but teaching your kids gun

 can be great eating.
 They also make great dog

-are the most widespread deer species in New Zealand
+deer are the most widespread deer species in New

-of the forested and tussock country from the Kaimai
+most of the forested and tussock country from

-Range in the north to Stewart Island in the south.
+the Kaimai Range in the north to Stewart Island

-have few or no red deer are Northland, much of
+that have few or no red deer are Northland, much

 deer are medium sized animals of about 180 kg

-used on red deer the recommended calibre is a
+been successfully used on red deer the recommended

-minimum of .243.
-Feeding activity tends to be
+calibre is a minimum of .243.
+Feeding activity

-Plan your hunt to be at likely areas early morning
+afternoon.
+Plan your hunt to be at likely areas

-and late afternoon.
-Hunt into the wind as quietly
+early morning and late afternoon.
+Hunt into the

-as possible and take advantage of available cover.
+wind as quietly as possible and take advantage

-When bush stalking carry your rifle, as opposed
+of available cover.
+When bush stalking carry your

-to have it slung over your shoulder, to keep movement
+rifle, as opposed to have it slung over your shoulder,

 are plentiful in most parts of New Zealand.
 They